-Executive Associate

-Director of Athletics

-for Internal Affairs
+Executive Associate Director of Athletics for Internal Affairs

-CHARLES HURST ENTERS HIS

-14th year with the Florida State athletic department.
+Charles Hurst is in his 14th year with the Florida State athletics department.
 Hurst was promoted to his present position in 1995 after three years as an associate athletics director, where he oversaw all of the department's financial and business affairs.